Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ### Simplification of IGameObject Implementation
 The class structure for `GameFramework.GameObject` has been simplified in GoRogue 3.
 In GoRogue 2, support for use cases where you were unable to inherit from `GameObject` involved writing fairly complex code.
 You had to implement `IGameObject` in these cases; but, since implementation of the functionality defined by `IGameObject` was closely coupled with the code for `GameFramework.Map`, this was non-trivial.
 The recommended approach for this in GoRogue 2 was to use a `GameObject` instance as a private backing field for your `IGameObject` implementation; and in fact GoRogue 2 had special support for this built into `GameObject` in the form of the `parent` parameter to the constructor.

 However, this approach proved to be somewhat error prone, and very easily led to non-intuitive/difficult to debug behavior in error cases.
-Further, it added complexity to code that needed to implement `IGameObject` instead of inheriting from `GameObject`.
+Furthermore, it added complexity to code that needed to implement `IGameObject` instead of inheriting from `GameObject`.
 So, in GoRogue 3, the `parent` parameter in the `GameObject` constructor has been removed, and it is no longer recommended (and in many cases no longer possible) to implement `IGameObject` via a backing field of type `GameObject`.

 Instead, a focus was placed on decoupling the code required to implement `IGameObject` from the internal code in `Map`, which ultimately resulted in `IGameObject` being much easier to implement the more traditional way.
 Helper functions have been provided that make implementing most functions in the `IGameObject` interface a one-line endeavor.
 As such, if you need to implement `IGameObject` yourself, you should be able to more or less copy-paste the code from `GameObject`, and use it for the implementation, without making your code unintuitive or unnecessarily long.

 ### Removed IsStatic
-In GoRogue 2, game objects had an `IsStatic` flag, that could be set via a constructor parameter to indicate that they could not move.
+In GoRogue 2, `GameObject` instances had an `IsStatic` flag, that could be set via a constructor parameter to indicate that they could not move.
 Objects on the terrain layer of a map (layer 0) were _required_ to have `IsStatic` set, to allow for some optimization by allowing them to reside on a grid view as opposed to a spatial map.
 This was useful for performance, but inconvenient at times for users; particularly if a user wanted to use something like GoRogue's factory system for creation of terrain.
 The position could only be set at construction due to the `IsStatic` flag being set, which meant that the position had to be known exactly when the instance was created.
 Furthermore, the restriction of terrain objects being unable to move at all is actually more stringent than required; the only required portion for optimization is that they not move _while they are part of a map_.

 Therefore, in GoRogue 3 the `IsStatic` flag has been removed.
 Instead, if an object is on layer 0 of a map and it is moved, an exception will be thrown by the `Map`.
 Objects on layer 0 that are not added to a `Map` can be moved freely.
 This allows the optimization to stay, but makes creation of objects more convenient for a user.